KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a System.Threading.Thread is in an invalid System.Threading.Thread.ThreadState for the method call.

-    throw [System.Threading.ThreadStateException]::New("a System.Threading.Thread is in an invalid System.Threading.Thread.ThreadState for the method call.")
+    throw [System.Threading.ThreadStateException]::New('a System.Threading.Thread is in an invalid System.Threading.Thread.ThreadState for the method call.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Threading.ThreadStateException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Threading.ThreadStateException.aspx)